dotnet/docs-maui/docs/macios/includes/linker-control.md

 It's possible to specify assemblies that should be excluded from the linking process, while allowing other assemblies to be linked.

-When linking all assemblies, the linker can skip an assembly by setting the `TrimmerRootAssembly` MSBuild property in an `<ItemGroup>` tag in the project file:
+When it links all assemblies, you can tell the linker to skip an assembly by setting the `TrimmerRootAssembly` MSBuild property in an `<ItemGroup>` tag in the project file:

 ```xml
 <ItemGroup>